Message from the Group CFO

-Mizuho aims to contribute to the sustainable growth of its diverse range of stakeholders, particularly its customers, the economies and industries of Japan and countries around the world, and its shareholders.
+Mizuho aims to contribute to the sustainable growth of our diverse range of stakeholders, particularly our customers, the economies and industries of Japan and countries around the world, and our shareholders.

 To achieve this, our fundamental approach to financial management is to establish a stable profit structure and a robust financial base that can withstand changes in the business environment, and to fulfill our sound risk–taking function to help our customers, economies, and industries realize growth.